You roll your mighty body with impeccable waves. You extend a playful, immersive delight. I savor you with gratitude, with sparks in my eyes.

 Life often presents obstacles when it’s time to move on, but that too is part of the journey.
 You will be challenged to remain in alliance with your true self.

-Places we decide to go, people we surround ourselves with, activities and habits we choose to cultivate and engage with – they matter.
+Places we decide to visit, people we surround ourselves with, activities and habits we choose to cultivate and engage with – they matter.
 The more in tune I become with myself, the easier I navigate through life.
 Life becomes simpler and I become more skillful.
 Both matters, the world we carry inside as well as the external manifestation of our life that makes us who we are.
 Both should align for the powerful insights to arise and give us a clear direction forward.

 The greatest craftspeople in this world live & create while being fully aligned with their higher Self, composed state of mind, an open heart, and oodles of skills to create a masterpiece.
+And so we create!

-Practice – Depends how much you worry
+Words: 1222 Visuals: Infographics Engagement time: 5 minutes Practice – Depends how much you worry Shelf Life – Ubiquitous

 What happens when our minds get cluttered with worries?
 What consequences does a cluttered mind have on us when we interact with people?
 How does it impact our day-to-day performance?